 India has over five decades of experience with space capabilities, but most of that has been civil in focus.
 It is only in the past several years that India has started organizationally making way for its military to become active users and creators of its space capabilities.
-India's military has been developing an indigenous missile defense program that its supporters argue could provide a latent ASAT capability, should the need arise; this capability has not been tested.
-It is possible that India would move into rapidly testing an ASAT if it felt that the international community was getting close to creating an international legal regime banning kinetic ASAT tests; otherwise, given the substantial investment the Indian military is making in its satellite capacity and the income that India is receiving from launching other countries' satellites, it is unlikely that they will move to actively create an official counterspace program.
+India's military has been developing an indigenous missile defense program that its supporters argue could provide a latent ASAT capability, should the need arise; this capability was tested in an ASAT capacity in March 2019 after a reportedly unsuccessful test in February 2019.
+However, given how much investment the Indian military is making in its satellite capacity, India's continued insistence that it is against the weaponization of space, and the income that Indian rockets are making launching other countries' satellites, it is unclear whether they will move to actively create an official counterspace program and they may just stop at having demonstrated an ASAT capability.